fernandoracca/skeleton/README.md

 Some of these configuration options are quite important to know when setting up a project behind a company proxy.
 Configure then in your ~/.sbt/conf/sbtconfig.txt or sbtopts

-# Set the java args to high
+	# Reserver a decent amount of memory for the SBT JVM

 	-Xms256M